 How to Prevent Small Raised Bumps on Elbows

-Using clothes made of 100 percent cotton and preventing exposure to severe temperatures and chemicals can avoid many skin inflammations.
+Using clothes made of 100 percent cotton and avoiding exposure to severe temperatures and chemicals can prevent many skin inflammations and forming small bumps on elbows.
 Avoid blankets and clothes made from rough fibers such as wool or synthetics like polyester.
 Keep natural body oils and wetness undamaged by patting your elbows dry after bathing and using moisturizer instantly to seal in the moisture.

 When the small raised bumps end up being unbearably itchy, you should see a doctor.
 Scratching any elbow bumps can cause infection and possibly spread the disease to other parts of your body or to other people, when it comes to contagious illness.
 If the bumps produce any blood or drainage, see a doctor.
 Get immediate emergency situation care if a red line types down your arm from the raised red elbow bumps.